 - Encourage them to ask questions to the guide.
 If your kids keep asking you question about things they see on the tour, encourage them to pose a question to the guide directly.
 The guide will be very happy to find out that the present children are interested and that they are listening.
 As a result, children get a kid-friendly answer.

 - In situations when you can’t speak loudly, it’s practical to have a wordless way of communication with your kids.
 May it be a squeeze of a hand, facial expression, hand gesture or a body posture.
 They should understand instructions such as stop it, come here, be quiet and listen.

 - If you are visiting castle ruins or if there are any structures your kids might be tempted to climb, make sure you prevent them from doing so.
 It’s not only dangerous, but you might be escorted out as vandalizing tourists who don’t respect visitors’ rules.

 After the trip

 - At the end of the day, ask them what they liked the most and why.
 Ask them to draw their favourite thing either into their travel diary or on a sheet of paper.
 This will help them summarize their experiences of the day, pick the best parts and record them in an artistic way.
 What they gain are long-term memories.

 - Continue to build their knowledge by connecting to what your children already know.
 My kids were 5 and 3 when we went to Pompei, Italy.
 My older one was so impressed by bodies of people and animals preserved in volcanic ash that whenever we talk about volcanoes or the ancient Rome, we also mention that trip to Pompei.

 Do you have any additional tips and trick for visiting castles, palaces and museums with children?
-Please share them below in the comment section.
+Please let me know.

-–> The following castles are perfect for visiting with kids:
+–> The following Central European castles are perfect for visiting with kids: